Chris Taylor Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies give up the eighth-fewest home runs in baseball (63 total, one per game).
+- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (65 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.